 Ideal Protein Levels for Cats

-- Pregnant or Nursing Cats: Every cats in this stage has increased nutritional demands.
+Pregnant or Nursing Cats: Every cat in this stage has increased nutritional demands.
 Their protein intake should be around 35% to support both their own health and the development of their kittens.

 Practical Considerations